mbrock/jamie/README.md

 1. **Discord Bot**: Handles interactions with Discord, joining voice channels, and capturing audio.
 2. **Audio Processing**: Captures Opus packets and stores them in PostgreSQL.
-3. **Transcription Engine**: Uses Speechmatics or Google's Gemini API to transcribe audio.
+3. **Transcription Engine**: Uses Speechmatics for real-time transcription and Google's Gemini API for offline, more accurate transcription and analysis.
 4. **Database**: PostgreSQL stores Opus packets, transcriptions, and other metadata.
 5. **Web Interface**: Provides a way to view and interact with transcriptions.